oVirt/ovirt-site/source/feature/direct-lun.html.md

 See [Features/Design/StableDeviceAddresses](Features/Design/StableDeviceAddresses) for the complete device interface.

 *   Engine should have an abstraction that contains:
-    -   Backing storage
+    -   Backing storage (returned by getDeviceList or equivalent)

-the stack (history) and .
+    -   The stack (history)
+    -   Other Engine required info.

 This object will be called a **hDisk**.
-The volumes are returned by getDeviceList.

 ## Engine considerations